boldbi/bold-bi-docs/docs/managing-resources/manage-users/import-azure-active-directory-users.md

 ---
 title: User Import from Azure AD – Embedded BI | Bold BI Documentation
 description: Learn how to import users from Azure Active Directory in Bold BI Embedded.
 Also know how to modify existing Azure Active Directory connection.
-canonical: "/managing-resources/manage-users/import-azure-active-directory-users/"
+canonical: "/cloud-bi/managing-resources/manage-users/import-azure-active-directory-users/"
 platform: bold-bi
 documentation: ug
 ---

 # Azure Active Directory User Import

-This section explains how to search for and import users from Azure Active Directory into Bold BI.
+This section explains how to search and import users from Azure Active Directory into the Bold BI.

-> **NOTE:**  Azure Active Directory connection has to be configured in the [Azure Active Directory Settings](/site-administration/user-directory-settings/azure-active-directory/) in the `General` page for importing users.
+> **NOTE:**  Azure Active Directory connection has to be configured in the [Azure Active Directory Settings](/embedded-bi/site-administration/azure-active-directory/) in the `General` page for importing users.

-Only users belonging to the `System Administrator` group can import Azure Active Directory users into Bold BI.
+Users belonging to the `System Administrator` group only can import Azure Active Directory users into the Bold BI.

 ## Search Users

-Initially, Active Directory users will not be displayed until a search is conducted.
+Initially, any Active Directory users cannot be displayed until searching for the user.

-You can search for Azure Active Directory users using any of the following properties and choose to import them into Bold BI:
+You can search the Azure Active Directory users with any one of the below properties and choose them to import into the Bold BI.

 * Username
 * Email Address